 These are very basic things that should be at the heart of each and every quality of life assessment and decision that is made about a pet.
-For many cats, the diagnosis of cancer will lead to their death.
-While we would all like our cats to die in their sleep, this is extremely uncommon and most cats who die naturally suffer pain and discomfort at the end.
-Euthanasia is the final gift we can give our much-loved pets when the time is right.
+While we would all like our dogs to die in their sleep, this is extremely uncommon and most dogs who die naturally suffer pain and discomfort at the end.
+Euthanasia is the final gift we can give our much loved pets when the time is right.
 The challenge is that it can be hard to know how soon that time will come.
 Its rather like being on a slope halfway up a mountain- you know that at the end you will be at the bottom of the mountain, but you don't know how steep that slope will be.
 The speed of deterioration can also change.
-Knowing that your cat has a cancer which will ultimately be the reason that you need to let him/her go is very difficult.
-It is emotionally exhausting for everyone involved in the care of your cat.
-However, it also gives us the chance to plan their end of life so that their final day is as good as it can be.
+Knowing that your dog has a cancer which will ultimately be the reason that you need to let him/her go is very difficult.
+It is emotionally exhausting for everyone involved in the care of your dog.
+However, it also gives you the chance to plan their end of life so that their final day is as good as it can be.